- Free to download

 - Wide user community provides lots of options for themes and extensions

 To keep up, OpenCart developers regularly release new versions of OpenCart that include patches to cover those vulnerabilities.
-It is your job to keep on top of the latest security developments.
+It is your job to download the latest security developments.
 You’ll also have to purchase your own SSL certificate.
 Take a look at OpenCart’s security recommendations.

 OpenCart is PCI compliant.

-Generally, when merchants are looking for an open-source, free, downloadable shopping cart, I recommend Magento.
+Generally, when merchants are looking for an open-source, free, downloadable shopping cart, I recommend Magento (read our review).
 And while I stand by that recommendation, OpenCart could be a good alternative for merchants for whom Magento just won’t work.

 This cart’s largest limitation is in its features-via-extensions model.
 Larger companies (or companies that grow to be quite large) may find that handling and orchestrating all of those integrations (and doing it all without personalized support) is more trouble than it’s worth.